sbertrand101/node-typescript-webrtc-voice-reference/README.md

 ## Install
-Before run them fill config file (config.json) with right values:
+Before running, fill config file (config.json) with right values:

 `domain` - domain name (it will be created by the app if need),